dclab-skku/dclab-skku.github.io/.github/PULL_REQUEST_TEMPLATE.md

 ---
-# [Template] PR Description
+## How to write your PR Description

-In general, github system automatically copies your commit message for your convenience.
+In general, the GitHub system automatically copies your commit message for your convenience.

 Please remove the below template contents after writing your PR description.
 ```bash
 $ git commit -s filename1 filename2 ... [enter]